 The essential role of banks in society is to attract savings from families, companies and other agents and then lend it to others.
 A bank borrows in the short term (deposits) and lends in the long term (credits).
 The management of this time mismatch generates a benefit but also entails a series of risks.
 One of the biggest ones is keeping the necessary liquidity to meet the cash needs of those who have lent their money to the bank.

-To mitigate this risk, the LCR (Liquidity Coverage Ratio) and NSFR (Net Stable Funding Ratio) have been created, which are part of the Basel III agreements approved in January 2013 and October 2014, respectively.
+To mitigate this risk, the LCR (Liquidity Coverage Ratio) and NSFR (Net Stable Funding Ratio), which are part of the Basel III agreements, have been created.
 Both ratios pursue two different but complementary goals: the objective of the LCR is to promote the short-term resilience of the liquidity risk profile of banks; while the goal of the NSFR is to reduce the funding risk over a broader time horizon.

 LCR, liquidity coverage ratio